The Northeast Brazil Travel Guide

 The vast sandy hills are a central feature of Jericoacoara, offering unique exploration.

-These gatherings are the authentic cultural experiences.
+These gatherings are the real cultural experiences.

 Book a tour for easy accessArrive at the Sunset Dune at least 30 minutes before official sunset for a decent viewing spot.
 The dune can attract crowds.